nickdu088/SharpExt4/README.md

 ## About

-The main goal of the SharpExt4 project is to provide ext2/3/4 filesystem access from Windows .Net application.
+The main purpose of this SharpExt4 project is to provide ext2/3/4 filesystem access from Windows .Net application.

 For a day-to-day Windows user, it is not easy to read/write ext2/3/4 filesystem directly from Windows environment.
-Especially for a C# .Net programmer, it is hardly to find a .Net library, which can provide full access to ext2/3/4 Linux filesystem.
+Especially for a C# .Net programmer, it is hard to find a .Net library, which can provide full access to ext2/3/4 Linux filesystem.

 These are the findings so far:
 1. [DiscUtils](https://github.com/DiscUtils/DiscUtils), is a .NET library to read and write ISO files and Virtual Machine disk files (VHD, VDI, XVA, VMDK, etc).
 DiscUtils also provides limited access to ext2/3/4 filesystem.